 Live entertainment keeps your reception going all night long.
-But hiring live wedding entertainment isn’t easy – there are a lot of vendors and options to choose from.
-If you want the fun of live entertainment, you will need to do a few things first to make sure you get the right vendor for the job.
+But hiring live wedding entertainment isn’t easy – there are a lot of suppliers and options to choose from.
+If you want the fun of live entertainment, you will need to do a few things first to make sure you get the right supplier for the job.

 Live Entertainment is More than Bands